 Items covered by this warranty:

 Sound Devices, LLC warrants the items listed above against defects in materials and workmanship for a period of ONE (1) year from date of original retail purchase.
-Users who register their product directly with Sound Devices Technical Support by mail, online, or phone, will receive an additional ONE (1) year of warranty coverage, extending the complete warranty period to TWO (2) years from the date of original retail purchase.
+Users who register their product directly with Sound Devices Technical Support using the online form or by phone, will receive an additional ONE (1) year of warranty coverage, extending the complete warranty period to TWO (2) years from the date of original retail purchase.
 In order to extend the warranty coverage period, registration must be completed within the initial ONE (1) year warranty period.
 Products must be purchased through authorized Sound Devices resellers to qualify for Warranty coverage.
 Damage resulting from the opening of a Sound Devices product or attempted repairs by a non-authorized Sound Devices repair technician will void warranty coverage.

 This is a non-transferable warranty that extends only to the original purchaser.
 Sound Devices, LLC will repair or replace the product at its discretion at no charge.
 Warranty claims due to severe service conditions will be addressed on an individual basis.